ThomasAlbin/gistyc/README.md

 ### Update a GIST

-Updating using ONLY the FILEPATH:
+Update using ONLY the FILEPATH:

 ```bash
 gistyc --update --auth-token AUTH_TOKEN --file-name FILEPATH
 ```

-Updating using the FILEPATH AND GIST ID:
+Update using the FILEPATH AND GIST ID:

 ```bash
 gistyc --update --auth-token AUTH_TOKEN --file-name FILEPATH --gist-id GIST_ID